USS LST-393: Post-war ferry service

 Following the War, LST 393 returned to the United States, was decommissioned on 1 March 1946, and struck from the Naval Vessel Register on 14 March 1947.
 On 28 March 1948, the tank landing ship was sold to the Sand Products Corporation of Detroit, Michigan, for conversion to merchant service and renamed Highway 16.
 She would be a waterborne extension of the former U.S. Highway 16.
-That roadway—later replaced by Interstate 96—ran from Detroit to Muskegon in Michigan.
+That roadway—later replaced by Interstate 96—ran from Detroit to Muskegon in Michigan, and from Milwaukee, WI to Yellowstone National Park.
 The converted LST, with its distinctive bow doors welded shut and the tank deck adapted to carry new cars, served to span Lake Michigan to Milwaukee where US 16 began again.

 Museum ship

 Two groups have attempted to restore LST 393 to its former glory.
-A Muskegon museum group went to work in 2000 and made some headway, along with some help from the Michigan LST Association.
+A Muskegon Museum group went to work in 2000 and made some headway, along with some help from the Michigan LST Association.
 But that effort faltered after about two years.

 In 2005, a group headed by Muskegon residents Dan Weikel and Bob Wygant asked for permission from owner Sand Products Corp. to pick up where the other group left off.
 Years of cleaning and painting resulted in a ship that could be toured.
 In 2007, extraordinary efforts led to the opening of the bow doors, which hadn't moved since they were welded shut in the late 1940s.

-Development of the veterans museum has continued with the addition of thousands of artifacts as well as restoration of most areas of the ship.
+Development of the veteran's museum has continued with the addition of thousands of artifacts as well as restoration of most areas of the ship.
 The effort led to the USS LST 393 Veterans Museum.